flexs2n/Forest-Fire-Prediction-/README.md

 matplotlib
 seaborn
 tensorflow
-keras

 You can install these packages using pip.

 # Usage
-To run the code, open the "linear_classification.ipynb" notebook and execute the cells.
+To run the code, open the "Forest-Fire_prediction.ipynb" notebook and execute the cells.
 The notebook contains two sections:

-**Logistic Regression**: This section implements logistic regression for linear classification and reports the accuracy score.
+**Linear Regression**: This section implements logistic regression for linear classification and reports the accuracy score.

 **Neural Network Classifier**: This section implements a neural network classifier using Keras and reports the accuracy score.

 # Results
-The logistic regression model achieved an accuracy of 33.33% on the test set, while the neural network classifier achieved an accuracy of 83.33% on the same dataset.
+The linear regression model achieved an accuracy of 33.33% on the test set, while the neural network classifier achieved an accuracy of 83.33% on the same dataset.

 # Conclusion
 The neural network classifier outperformed logistic regression in terms of accuracy, highlighting the usefulness of deep learning for classification tasks and the neural network has higher levels of randomness.